Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Announce Death"			"1"

 			// Announce each Mutant Tank's kill.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Announce Kill"				"1"

+			// The message shown to players when a Mutant Tank arrives.
+			// Note: This setting only works for the first option of the "Announce Arrival" setting.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 1023
+			// --
+			// 0 OR 1023: Pick randomly between the 10 messages.
+			// 1: Message #1
+			// 2: Message #2
+			// 4: Message #3
+			// 8: Message #4
+			// 16: Message #5
+			// 32: Message #6
+			// 64: Message #7
+			// 128: Message #8
+			// 256: Message #9
+			// 512: Message #10
+			"Arrival Message"			"0"

+			// The message shown to players when a Mutant Tank dies.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 1023
+			// --
+			// 0 OR 1023: Pick randomly between the 10 messages.
+			// 1: Message #1
+			// 2: Message #2
+			// 4: Message #3
+			// 8: Message #4
+			// 16: Message #5
+			// 32: Message #6
+			// 64: Message #7
+			// 128: Message #8
+			// 256: Message #9
+			// 512: Message #10
+			"Death Message"				"0"

+			// The message shown to players when a Mutant Tank kills a survivor.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 1023
+			// --
+			// 0 OR 1023: Pick randomly between the 10 messages.
+			// 1: Message #1
+			// 2: Message #2
+			// 4: Message #3
+			// 8: Message #4
+			// 16: Message #5
+			// 32: Message #6
+			// 64: Message #7
+			// 128: Message #8
+			// 256: Message #9
+			// 512: Message #10
+			"Kill Message"				"0"
 		}
 		"Rewards"
 		{
 			// Reward survivors for fighting Mutant Tanks.
 			// Note: The same rewards cannot be stacked and will not overlap each other to avoid spam.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --
 			// Separate values with commas (",").
 			// --